Retirement

 How long does it take OPM to process a retirement application in 2026?

-The average OPM retirement processing time in 2026 is 77 days.
-Digital applications through the Online Retirement Application (ORA) system average 48 days.
-Paper applications average 97 days.
-Budget 3 to 6 months from your separation date to receiving your final annuity payment.
+The average OPM retirement processing time in 2026 is 71 days.
+Digital applications through the Online Retirement Application (ORA) system average 34 days.
+Paper applications average 95 days.
+Budget 4 to 6 months from your separation date to receiving your final annuity payment — the agency HR and payroll steps before OPM add roughly 111 days before OPM even starts the clock.

 Will I get paid while waiting for OPM to process my retirement?

 Yes.
-OPM issues interim pay, typically 60 to 80 percent of your estimated annuity, within 7 days of receiving your application.
+OPM issues interim pay, typically 60 to 80 percent of your estimated annuity, within 8 days of receiving your application.
 About 75 percent of retirees receive interim pay immediately.
 Only federal income tax is withheld during interim payments.
+Keep in mind that the agency HR and payroll steps (averaging 111 days) must complete before OPM even receives your file.

 What deductions are taken from interim retirement pay?